 Here’s the thought I had.

-What if we say that on the Cross, in Jesus’ Cry (“My God, My God, why?”), God is recreating humanity ex nihilo, that God, via Christ’s humanity (God’s own humanity), takes creation to the very edge of that nothingness from which we are called into being, and there humanity finally relates to the Void truthfully and peacefully?
+I want to suggest that on the Cross, in Jesus’ Cry (“My God, My God, why?”), God is recreating humanity ex nihilo, that God, via Christ’s humanity (God’s own humanity), takes creation to the very edge of that nothingness from which we are called into being, and there humanity finally relates to the Void truthfully and peacefully.

 Christ takes the essential question at the heart of the Cry (Ps 22) and submits himself to the Father as its answer.
 The Cry of Ps 22 is there not because Christ believes himself abandoned by God (the Psalm and gospels prevent such a conclusion) but because the humanity he is re-creating believes itself to be abandoned by God.
 The Cry becomes the point of departure, the basis upon which we can locate ourselves within the event of the Cross.
 It becomes the doorway through which we experience ourselves being re-created ex nihilo.
 There is a question in the Cry that is, after all, just the question that finitude must ask: Why this?
 Where is God in this?
-The Cry tells us that Jesus is standing at the very place before the Void that marks the spot of humanity’s despairing failure to trust God before the truth of its finitude and mortality, but that where we universally misrelate to this truth, Jesus surrenders himself peacefully and benevolently in trust to God.
+The Cry tells us that Jesus is standing at the very place before the Void which marks the spot of humanity’s despairing failure to trust God, and that he also has occupied the place of innocent suffering which occasions in us misrelation and despair, but which Jesus fills with peaceful and benevolent trust in God.